Diogenes: Autarky

+The Cynics practiced self-sufficiency as well as poverty.
+Diogenes' life and thought were marked by radical self-sufficiency, courage through passivity to fate, and a rational indifference to suffering.
 Diogenes authored a treatise called On Wealth.
-Although the original work has been lost, scholars have been able to partially reconstruct its contents from various aphorisms attributed to him.
-In one anecdote, he criticises a spendthrift for squandering his inheritance, suggesting that careful habits would have prevented his poverty.
+Although the original work has been lost, scholars have partially reconstructed its contents from various aphorisms attributed to him.
+In one anecdote, he criticizes a spendthrift for squandering his inheritance, suggesting that careful habits would have prevented his poverty.
 In another story, he compares good civic administration to well-managed household affairs, arguing that both require thoughtful, intelligent oversight rather than mere show, reflecting his broader ideas on redefining wealth and the value of intellectual management over manual labor.